weleoka/ardeidae/README.md

 * The protocols are the default protocols that the server listens for.
 If in protected mode the server will generate random protocols which the client needs to have before being allowed to connect.
 * Origins is very important.
 The server will only accept incoming websocket connections if the client is at the specified origins.
 * AllowAll (not recommended) this will allow users to connect from any origin.
+* Hub contains the details for which hub to connect to.

 ### Current Features: